-Jacob Smith is the author of Vocal Tracks: Performance and Sound Media (University of California Press 2008), Spoken Word: Postwar American Phonograph Cultures (University of California Press 2011), and The Thrill Makers: Celebrity, Masculinity, and Stunt Performance (University of California Press 2012).
+Jacob Smith is is founder and director of the Master of Arts in Sound Arts and Industries, and professor in the Department of Radio/Television/Film.
+He is the author of Vocal Tracks: Performance and Sound Media (University of California Press 2008); Spoken Word: Postwar American Phonograph Cultures (University of California Press 2011); The Thrill Makers: Celebrity, Masculinity, and Stunt Performance (University of California Press 2012); and Eco-Sonic Media (University of California Press, 2015).
 He writes and teaches about the cultural history of media, with a focus on sound and performance.

 Recent Awards, Honors and Grants

-Vocal Tracks was selected as a finalist for the 2008 Association for Recorded Sound Collections Awards for Excellence in Historical Recorded Sound Research.
+Spoken Word won the 2012 Association for Recorded Sound Collections Award for Excellence in General Historical Research on Recorded Sound.

 Sound Studies; History of the Record Industry; Film/Music/Video; Media Authorship: Meet David Lynch; Film History; Children’s Media Culture; Indian Cinema; Understanding Creative Industries